Psychokiller1888/snipslanghotswap/README.md

 This demo has one bundle with two intents:
 - languageSwitch: Does actually switch the language
-- askLanguage: Snipe answers you the language currently in use
+- askLanguage: Snips answers you the language currently in use

 This demo supports english, french and german.

 Then, a simple call to **langSwitch.sh** with the language shortcode is enough to switch.
-The very small bash script will remove the old assistant, copy the new one in place, restart snips wiat a short while as it's needed.
-Then the script wil lcontinue and confirm the switch in the new language.
+The very small bash script will remove the old assistant, copy the new one in place, restart snips, wait a short while as it's needed.
+Then the script will continue and confirm the switch in the new language.

 The current language is kept in a sqlite3 database, in a table called "config" that can be extended to your own needs.
 The table has two columns "_configName_" and "_configValue_", TEXT as NOT NULL.
 Be aware that the table doesn't have any unique identifier if you intend to use it